betelgeuse-7/betelgeuse-7.github.io/polymorphism.md

 #### We need to set a limit

-What if we want to declare a parametrically-polymorphic function, but we want it to accept only a set of allowed types arguments?
+What if we want to declare a parametrically-polymorphic function, but we want it to accept only a set of allowed type arguments?
 This is where we need type parameter *constraints*.

 The syntax is as follows: